Demyan Hanul

-Demyan Vadymovych Hanul (Дем'ян Вадимович Ганул; 6 October 1993 – 14 March 2025) was a Ukrainian activist and public figure best known for his blogging and leadership of the Street Front NGO.
+Demyan Vadymovych Hanul (Дем'ян Вадимович Ганул; 6 October 1993 – 14 March 2025) was a Ukrainian activist and public figure best known for his blogging and leadership of the Street Front non-governmental organization (NGO).
+Hanul participated in the Revolution of Dignity in Kyiv, as well as the 2014 Odesa clashes against pro-Russian activists.
 Hanul was assassinated in Odesa on 14 March 2025.

 Background

 Demyan Hanul was born on 6 October 1993.
-He participated in the Revolution of Dignity in Kyiv, as well as the Odesa clashes against pro-Russian activists.
-Hanul operated a blog, as well as an NGO named Street Front, which he used to support rallies, as well as fund-raise for the Ukrainian armed forces.
+He participated in the Revolution of Dignity in Kyiv, as well as the 2014 Odesa clashes against pro-Russian activists.
+Hanul operated a blog, as well as a non-governmental organization (NGO) named Street Front, which he used to support rallies, as well as fund-raise for the Ukrainian armed forces.
 Hanul was the leader of Right Sector's Odesa cell from 2014 to 2016.
 After leaving Right Sector Hanul worked as a history teacher.
 He had campaigned hard for the deconstruction of Soviet and Imperial Russian monuments across Ukraine.
 Hanul and his organization also rallied flash mobs targeting restaurants in Odesa whose employees spoke Russian.

-After the outbreak of the Russian invasion of Ukraine in 2022 Hanul volunteered for the Ukrainian army.
+After the outbreak of the Russian invasion of Ukraine in 2022, Hanul volunteered for the Ukrainian army.
 Hanul had an extensive rap-sheet of traffic accidents and traffic violations.
 In one case the police found 30 rounds of ammunition, a RGD-5 grenade, three grenades for a grenade launcher, and body armour in his car.
 In 2020 Hanul survived a drive-by shooting.
 In May 2023, Hanul would be subjected to an attack, being beaten in the streets of Odesa.
 In July 2024, Hanul reported that Russian hackers had released personal information about him, and his family, and placed a $10,000 bounty on his head.

 Hanul's father also participated in the Revolution of Dignity, and also served in the 28th Mechanized Brigade during the Battle of Kyiv.